 22. Use Docker

-Dockers empowers your applications to run in isolation, makes your deployments securer.
-Docker images are lightweight, they allow absolute deployments, and with them, you can reflect production settings in the vicinity.
+Using a docker empowers your applications to run in isolation, makes your deployments securer.
+Docker images are lightweight, they allow absolute deployments, and with Node.js docker, you can reflect production settings in the vicinity.
+Apart from this, you can use the docker container for better performance.

 23. Use Messaging for Background Processes